 As hard as it may be, don't define yourself by your appearance.
 Think about all of your other characteristics, your skills, passions and abilities that make you unique.
 Try to spend time developing and nurturing these aspects and remember you are more than your appearance.
 If it helps, keep a visual reminder - a piece of paper that says 'I am more than my appearance' placed somewhere you'll see it every day to help give you the push you need.

 Aim for a healthy body

 Rather than worrying about the way your body looks, try to focus on keeping it healthy.
-Eating a healthy diet and exercising enough can help to reduce feelings of depression and will keep you focused on how your body works, rather than how it looks.
-If you find you are developing obsessive behaviours about diet and exercise however, be sure to seek further advice from your doctor or therapist.
+Eating a healthy diet and staying physically active can help to reduce feelings of depression and will keep you focused on how your body works, rather than how it looks.
+If you find you are developing obsessive behaviours about diet and exercise however, be sure to seek further advice from your doctor or counsellor.

 Tune into your body

 Being aware of all the things your body can do will help you view it in a more positive light.
 Try activities such as yoga, dance or Pilates to help you tune into your body and to help distract your mind of worries.